Murariu-Gabriel/Learning-React-Router/NOTES.md

 ```

-- A fun and interesting thing about useNavigate is that you can pass numbers and it will work like a back button in this case but what it does is that it access
+- A fun and interesting thing about useNavigate is that you can pass numbers and it will work like a back button in this case but what it does is that it goes back one page in history

 ```JS
 const navigate = useNavigate()